ragoragino/ragoragino.github.io/content/blog/softwareengineering/2024-08-15-email-infrastructure.markdown

 So, to recap, let's write down the solutions to each of the security problems:

-1) inbound server is a legimitate server with permission to handle the traffic for bcorp.com: **DNS MX**
+1) inbound server is a legitimate server with permission to handle the traffic for bcorp.com: **DNS MX**
 2) outbound server is a legitimate server that can handle the traffic for the domain specified in the RETURN PATH header: **SPF**
 3) outbound server is a legitimate server that can send emails for the domain specified in the FROM header: **DMARC**
 4) the traffic between inbound and outbound SMTP servers hasn't been tampered with and no other actor (e.g. Mallary) can read the traffic (these are more or less classic TLS concerns): **TLS**